HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/installation/win.md

 The administrator needs to add the `keep` task to the automatically starting tasks or issue `load keep` manually in the Domino console.

-Please refer to the [The KEEP Task](../../usingkeep/keeptask) detail page.
+Please refer to the [the KEEP task](../../usingkeep/keeptask) detail page.

 Use `tell keep quit` to shut down KEEP.
 To restart KEEP, use `tell keep restart`.
 {: .alert .alert-warning}